Verify your account login

 - click on your account, then "View account"

-- under your account section click "Sign out everywhere"
+- under your account section, scroll down and click "Sign out everywhere"

 - then open the locally installed app having authentication issues (Word, Excel, PowerPoint etc)

 - login to authenticate

 - if still having issues, continue to system cleanup solutions below